"Alpha-synuclein-binding antibodies in Parkinson's are a disappointment"

 And it is precisely such a search that the DGN press release refers to when it writes: In two randomized, placebo-controlled studies, alpha-synuclein-binding antibodies were tested in patients in the early stages of Parkinson's disease.

-After the completion of two “phase 2 trials” of potential future therapies, no significant effects on clinical progression or imaging findings were demonstrated.
+After the completion of two "phase 2 studies" on possible future therapies, no significant effects on clinical progression or on imaging findings were demonstrated.

 Professor Lars Timmermann, deputy president of the DGN, says in a statement from the specialist society on Wednesday that the available data are relatively sobering.
 However, Timmermann is not entirely pessimistic about the situation, because research is currently being carried out into so-called small molecules and other therapeutic approaches to prevent the supposedly disease-causing protein accumulations.